SentinelStrategies/UnifiedStreams/README.md

       source ~/.bashrc
 ```

-# 2. Import the library in the corresponding language and call the corresponding function from the library to get results.
+2. **Import the library in the corresponding language and call the corresponding function from the library to get output**
+   The output of the substreams_call_ffi function is encoded using Google's Protocol Buffers (Protobuf) format.
+To interpret this output, you need to decode it using the   .proto schema associated with the corresponding module.
+The required .proto files can be found in the respective package repository available on the Substreams website.

       rpc_call_ffi
       api_call_ffi
       substreams_call_ffi